Instagram/MonkeyType/doc/configuration.rst

    `TypedDict` will be emitted instead of `Dict`.
 Return `0` to disable per-key type tracking and TypedDict generation.

-   Currently TypedDict generation in stubs breaks `--apply` because retype doesn't support copying new TypedDict subclasses from stub to code.

    Defaults to 0.

 .. class:: DefaultConfig()